hausgold/boltless/README.md

 #### Prepare a Cypher statement

-Ok, you are aware of the Cypher parameters and their shortcommings.
+Ok, you are aware of the Cypher parameters and their shortcomings.
 The Boltless gem comes with a utilities named `Boltless.build_cypher`.
 Use it like
 that: